 - Diagnostic Audiogram - An audiogram uses sounds of specific frequencies and intensity levels to determine what a person can hear in each ear.
 The sounds are heard through headphones and the patient is asked to identify each time they hear a sound and in which ear.
 The sounds will become lower and lower to determine the level at which a patient can barely hear.
 An audiogram may also include speech in the form of two-syllable words to determine how well a patient can comprehend what is being heard.
 Normal results allow for a patient to hear a normal speaking voice, whisper and ticking of a watch.

 - Play Audiometry - Play audiometry is a modified version of the diagnostic audiogram, sometimes chosen instead when working with preschool and school age children.
 The sounds are heard through headphones, but rather than raising a hand to indicate hearing a sound, the child places a toy in a container.

 - Tympanometry - Tympanometry examines and diagnoses the middle ear by varying air pressure in the ear canal to see how the ear responds.
-A probe is inserted into the ear to change the air pressure, produce a tone and then measure the responses.
+A probe is inserted into the ear to change the air pressure, produce a tone and then measure the response.
 The patient may not speak, move or swallow during the test because these actions can affect the ear pressure.
-Tympanometry measures the functionality of the ear drum or tympanic membrane.
+Tympanometry measures the functionality of the eardrum or tympanic membrane.
 Abnormal results may be the result of fluid in the middle ear, perforated ear drum or impacted ear wax.